billsix/Craft/README.md

 #### Dependencies

-* GLEW is used for managing OpenGL extensions across platforms.
+* GL3W is used for managing OpenGL extensions across platforms.
 * GLFW is used for cross-platform window management.
 * CURL is used for HTTPS / SSL POST for the authentication process.
 * lodepng is used for loading PNG textures.